camunda/camunda-commons-ui/lib/auth/README.md

 ### Redirect after login

-The camunda-commons-ui/auth module adds adds automatic redirect after login functionality.
+The camunda-commons-ui/auth module adds automatic redirect after login functionality.

 The behavior is defined in `lib/auth/index`.
 It defaults to capturing the current request url on `authentication.login.required` and redirecting to that url on `authentication.login.success`.
 The behavior may be disabled by silencing the respective events.